-An advantage of including non-invasive annual plants to your landscape is that many of them bloom until first frost.
+An advantage of including non-invasive annual plants to your wildlife gardens is that many of them bloom until first frost.
 These flowers are a welcome sight for late migrators and bees stocking up before hibernation.

 Another advantage to adding annual plants is that many of them bloom the entire season.
 This means they’re pollinator-ready 24/7 during garden season.

 Most native perennials have a specific bloom period, and that doesn’t always coincide with the pollinators travel itinerary….especially with extreme weather patterns becoming more frequent!

 Many of our native plants are currently providing seeds for hungry birds like goldfinches.
 There are still fading flowers on some, but the majority are finished producing nectar.

 October bees and butterflies can still stock up on nectar before settling down for a long winter’s nap.
 The more energy reserves they have, the likelier they’ll survive until next spring.
 And in case you’ve been living on a deserted island without your smartphone…we need all the pollinators we can get!

 Proponents of native-only gardening argue that non-native plants will be passed over by pollinators and can’t support the ecosystem.
 Based on years of gardening experience and talking to other gardeners , I have found this to be false in many instances.